postalsys/emailengine/README.md

 $ emailengine --service.localAddresses="172.31.1.2|ec2-18-194-1-2.eu-central-1.compute.amazonaws.com"
 ```

-So in general the hostname shoud be whatever the public interface IP (this is what the SMTP server sees) resolves to.
+So in general the hostname shoud be whatever the public interface IP (this is what the SMTP MSA server sees) resolves to.

 #### Authentication